Platoniq/decidim-install/basic-config.md

 bin/rake db:migrate
 ```

 At this point, our system should be able to send emails, however, there's and additional file that should be configured to specify our "FROM" sender field.
-This is specially important if you don't use Gmail, because Gmail always overwrite that field to match the sender account.
+This is specially important if you don't use Gmail, because Gmail always overwrites that field to match the sender account.

 So, edit the file `config/initializers/decidim.rb` and change the values `My Application Name` and `change-me@domain.org` values to match your own ones: